 The amendments to the Immigration and Refugee Protection Regulations (IRPR) will create new conditions employers will be required to comply with particularly, they will be required to:

-• retain any document that relates to compliance with the conditions set out in IRPR (and confirmed in the Labour Market Opinion letter and annexes) for a period of 6 years, beginning on the first day of the period of employment for which the work permit is issued to the foreign worker.
-For this same period, the employer must be able to demonstrate that any information they provided in the context of an Labour Market Opinion application was accurate.
+• retain any document that relates to compliance with the conditions set out in IRPR (and confirmed in the Labour Market Impact Assessment letter and annexes) for a period of 6 years, beginning on the first day of the period of employment for which the work permit is issued to the foreign worker.
+For this same period, the employer must be able to demonstrate that any information they provided in the context of an Labour Market Impact Assessment application was accurate.

 • make reasonable efforts to provide a work place that is free of abuse; and